 I love the fact that many great Bible teachers seem to find analogies in every day things.
 Rarely does this happen to me.
-But when I watched the movie this time, I thought about how it was analogous to trials in the Christian life.
+But this movie seems analogous to trials in the Christian life.
 It may not be the best analogy but it works for me.

 When Phil Connors realized that the same things were happening everyday, he began to memorize events, so he could manipulate people and take advantage of his situation.
 Later when he begins to get tired of being stuck in Groundhog Day, he tries to fight against it but the repetition continues nonetheless.
 Finally when he examines his life and priorities and makes the necessary changes, Groundhog Day stops and he wakes up on February 3rd a better man.
 Lesson learned.

 The analogy may be loose but it just reminded me of the trials we go through as Christians.
 Whether it’s a “blizzard” in your life or just a minor testing of your faith, trials are inevitable.
 God is doing a work in the life of the believer and He allows things to happen along the way to develop our character.
 “And I am certain that God, who began the good work within you, will continue his work until it is finally finished on the day when Christ Jesus returns.”
 Philippians 1:6

 God allows trials in our lives because there is obviously something He wants us to learn from that particular situation.
 When we don’t pass the test it seems that God continues to bring that particular trial back into our life until we do pass the test...kinda like in the Groundhog Day movie.